scorpido74/azure-docs.nl-nl/articles/iot-dps/quick-enroll-device-tpm-node.md

 - Voltooi de stappen in [Set up the IoT Hub Device Provisioning Service with the Azure portal](./quick-setup-auto-provision.md) (IoT Hub Device Provisioning Service instellen met Azure Portal) voordat u verdergaat.
 -  Zorg ervoor dat [Node.js v4.0 of hoger](https://nodejs.org) is geïnstalleerd op de computer.
-- Als u aan het eind van deze quickstart een gesimuleerd apparaat wilt inschrijven, volgt u de stappen in [Create and provision a simulated device](quick-create-simulated-device.md) (Een gesimuleerd apparaat maken en inrichten) tot de stap waarin u een goedkeuringssleutel ontvangt voor het apparaat.
-Noteer de goedkeuringssleutel.
-U gebruikt deze verderop in deze quickstart. **Volg niet de stappen voor het maken van een afzonderlijke inschrijving via Azure Portal.**
+- If you want to enroll a simulated device at the end of this quickstart, follow the steps in [Create and provision a simulated device](quick-create-simulated-device.md) up until the step where you get an endorsement key for the device.
+Note down the endorsement key, you will use it later in this quickstart. **Volg niet de stappen voor het maken van een afzonderlijke inschrijving via Azure Portal.**

 ## <a name="create-the-individual-enrollment-sample"></a>Het voorbeeld van de afzonderlijke inschrijving maken